iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualNetwork.md

 ## Properties

+`Name` - (Required) The name of the virtual network.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the virtual network.

 `AddressSpace` - (Required) The address space that is used the virtual network.
 You can supply more than one address space.
 Changing this forces a new resource to be created.